mveres01/multi-contact-grasping/README.md

 ```
 to merge all data into a single file, remove potential duplicates from the dataset, and remove any extreme outliers.
 Feel free to modify this file to suit your needs.
 Data will be saved to _./output/grasping.hdf5_.

-## A Few things to Note:
-1. __Complex meshes are difficult to properly simulate__:  Pure / convex meshes are preferred.
-2. __The object is static during the pregrasp, and dynamically simulated during the lift__: This avoids potentially moving the object before the fingers come into contact with it.
-3. __The same object pose is used for each grasp attempt__: This avoids instances where an object may accidentally fall off the table, but can be removed as a constraint from the main script.
-4. __A grasp is successful if the object is in the grippers palm at the height of the lift__: A proximity sensor attached to the palm is used to record whether it detects an object in a nearby vicinity.
-A threshold is also specified on the number of contacts between the gripper and the object, which helps limit inconsistencies in the simulation dynamics.
-5. __Images are captured from a seperate script after simulations have finished__: To avoid introducing additional complexities into the collection script, images are collected after the main grasp collection has finished.
-This script will ultimately restore the state of the object and gripper during the grasp, and will position a camera randomly to collect images.

 # Supplementing the Dataset with Images

 Once data collection has finished, we can supplement the dataset by running: